 Subjecting the body to the extra stress of vigorous exercise during days where energy needs are low can have unintended harmful consequences.
 Most studies exploring the effects of exercise during fasting have been done on Muslim athletes undergoing strenuous training while observing Ramadan.

 During the month of Ramadan, Muslims refrain from eating and drinking from sunrise to sunset.
-Studies show that fasting during the day and pre- and post-exercise can impair the performance of these athletes, resulting in fatigue, increased muscle damage and susceptibility to injury, poor repair and recovery, and a reduced ability to adapt to exercise in preparation for future sessions (1-3).
+Studies show that fasting during the day and pre- and post-exercise can impair the performance of these athletes, resulting in fatigue, increased muscle damage and susceptibility to injury, poor recovery, and a reduced ability to adapt to exercise in preparation for future sessions (1-3).
 To prevent the harmful consequences of exercising while fasting, many athletes observing Ramadan train close to or after sunset so they can eat carbohydrates and protein before and/or after exercise.

 The intensity of exercise is important on Cleanse Days

 All of the possible harmful consequences of exercising vigorously make it sound as if all exercise is completely off limits on Cleanse Days, but this is not the case.
 Not all exercise is equal in stressing the body.

 The bottom line is that the intensity and duration of the exercise matters most on Cleanse Days.
 Certainly it would not be a good idea to engage in a sport competition on a Cleanse Day, and might also be a good idea to avoid activities that involve heavy weight lifting, repeated bursts of alternating intense bouts of exercise (i.e. sprint track workouts or soccer), and performing for long periods (i.e. 10k run).
 Less vigorous activities such as walking and yoga would still burn extra calories, but would not place as much strain on the body.